shopinvader/documentation/data/doc_pages/en/installation.md

 odoo12-addon-shopinvader-payment-sips
 ```

-In a virtualenv(<strong>running python3</strong>) install Shopinvader using the requirement.txt file with:
+Using <strong>python3</strong> install Shopinvader using the requirement.txt file with:

 ```
-pip install -r ./requirements.txt
+python -m pip install -r ./requirements.txt
 ```

 Once Odoo is installed, install the module named '<strong>shopinvader_demo_app</strong>' which will install Shopinvader with some demo data.<br/>